Margaret Barrington: Writing career

 Barrington's first published work was an article on the treatment of women students in TCD's College Miscellany of 5 June 1918.
 As she continued to publish, she regularly attended George William Russell's gatherings, meeting such figures as W. B. Yeats and James Stephens.
 Liam O'Flaherty described her as "the little marvel of the literary circle here" after he was introduced to her in early 1924.
 It appears that she and O'Flaherty began an affair soon after, resulting in Barrington leaving her husband by July 1924 and living with O'Flaherty in England.
 In August 1924, she contributed a short story entitled Colour to Francis Stuart's journal To-morrow, which tackled sexual and racial taboos.

 Upon her return to Ireland with O'Flaherty in December 1924, they received a cold reception from their old friends, suffering financially for a time.
 Once Barrington divorced Curtis, she married O'Flaherty in London in March 1926.
 Their only child, Pegeen, was born there soon after.
 O'Flaherty actively encouraged her to write during this time, but for the eight years they were married Barrington wrote very little.
 She blamed this lack of writing on the "difficulties" of married life.
 Their marriage was failing by the late 1920s, with, for example, Barrington having to write to their friend, A. D. Peters, to enquire if he knew where O'Flaherty was.
 In 1932 they separated and Barrington settled in London.
 The following years were the most productive of her life, when she translated, wrote, organised support of republicans in the Spanish Civil War, and assisted refugees from Nazi Germany.
 She was a supporter of the British Labour Party, taking on the women's column of the left-wing paper Tribune in November 1938.

 Upon the outbreak of World War II, Barrington returned to Ireland, living in Leap, County Cork with friends Ewart Milne and Stella Jackson.
 From 1941 to 1952 she was a regular contributor to The Bell with letters, reviews, essays and short stories.
 She lived in Castletownsend from 1947 to 1953, then settled in Kinsale.

 Later life and legacy

 The later years of Barrington's life were lived in relative obscurity.
 She died in a Kinsale nursing home on 8 March 1982, and is buried locally.
 David's daughter Tamar, a collection of her short stories was published posthumously in 1982.
 At least three of her novels remain unpublished.
 Her short story, Village Without Men, from 1982 was included in the anthology The Glass Shore: Short Stories by Women Writers from the North of Ireland.
+Her story Men are Never God's Creatures was included in the anthology The Art of the Glimpse: 100 Irish Short Stories.